FransBouma/ReshadeProfiles/TombRaider/Readme.md

 * Bloom
 * LumaSharpen
 * Vibrance
+* HDR (off by default.
+Bound to F10)

+CustomFX:
+* Color Hue FX (off by default.
+Bound to F11).
+If this is enabled by default, edit ColorCorrection.h (bottom, set enabled to false)

 Bloom can be a bit bright in direct sunlight, but that's the whole idea: in bright sunlight things are.... bright ;)